GCC Edible Meat Market Size and Share

 Recent Industry Developments

-• July 2025: BRF launched its first line of chilled chicken products in Saudi Arabia.
-The company's expansion in Saudi Arabia includes operating a production plant in Dammam and constructing a second facility in Jeddah to process a broader range of meat products.
+• July 2025: BRF, headquartered in Brazil, launched its first line of locally-produced chilled chicken in Saudi Arabia.
+This initiative highlighted BRF's efforts to strengthen its presence in the Gulf nation.
+As part of its expansion strategy, BRF operated a production plant in Dammam and initiated the development of a second facility in Jeddah to diversify its meat product portfolio.

 Table of Contents for GCC Edible Meat Industry Report